nskaggs/docs/src/en/getting-started.md

 ```

 To have the group changes take effect, you will now need to logout of your
-current session and log in once again, or execure the following in your shell:
+current session and log in once again, or execute the following in your shell:

 ```no-highlight
 su -l $USER
 ```
-## Createa controller
+# Create a controller

 Juju needs to create a controller instance in the cloud to manage the models
 you create.
 We use the `juju bootstrap` command to create that controller.
 For